Authority: Board of Trustees

 4.10 All Other Non-Salary Compensation

-4.10.1 Provision of any other form of non-salary compensation or benefit -- including but not limited to cash, gifts, gift certificates, prizes, awards, additional paid time off, parking fee waivers, payment of visa-related fees for family members of a non-resident alien employee, or access to special campus services or benefits -- must be authorized in advance on a case-by-case basis by the Board of Trustees, and, if approved, must be treated as taxable income as applicable.
+Provision of any other form of non-salary compensation or benefit — including but not limited to, cash, gifts, gift certificates or cards, prizes, awards, additional paid time off, parking fee waivers, payment of visa-related fees for family members of a non-resident alien employee, or access to other special campus services or benefits — must be authorized in advance by the Chancellor (up to $500) or by the BOT (if more than $500) on a case-by-case basis; if approved by either, such non-salary compensation must be treated as taxable income.